There’s a white American proverb about violent protests that goes something like this: “What good will it do?”

 Perhaps riots are more than just “the language of the unheard,” as Dr. King once asserted.
 Perhaps they are the stotting of an infuriated, oppressed people signaling back to powers that terrorize them that they too are powerful.

-To be sure, violent protests have their limits and problems — too many to name here.
+To be sure, revolutionary violence has its limits and problems — too many to name here.
 There’s the problem of collateral damage, the violent or unstable and undemocratic aftermaths they often leave in their wake, the fact that there are tremendous barriers to organizing an armed revolutionary struggle, and the fact that newer research suggests that nonviolent movements succeed twice as often.
 Riots aren’t a perfect means for pursuing change, but they’re certainly not categorically useless.

 I’m not pushing for more riots.
 I remain an advocate for nonviolent struggle, largely because the data on nonviolence looks more promising.